sonic2kk/steamtinkerlaunch/README.md

 Means, when `RUNSBSVR` is not 0 in the main Trine2 config file it will autodetect above sbs tweak config and use the defined variables:
 Trine 2 won't start it's original launcher (`ONLY_CUSTOMCMD=1`), but only the custom command `trine2_32bit.exe` and will wait for a `Trine 2` window to open in **VR**

-So in general sbs configs are automatically loaded when found and override settings in the mainconfig so you just have to enable `RUNSBSVR` in `STLCFGDIR/gamecfgs/35720.conf` and everything else is configured automatically.
+So in general sbs configs are automatically loaded when found and override settings in the main config so you just have to enable `RUNSBSVR` in `STLCFGDIR/gamecfgs/35720.conf` and everything else is configured automatically.